Skip to contents

 Details

 Usually, you need to provide either object; or formula, coef, vcov, data, and perhaps other parameters.
-It is usually fairly straightforward to figure out how to get these from the model object; see the documentation for the model class that was fitted.
+It is often fairly straightforward to figure out how to get these from the model object; see the documentation for the model class that was fitted.
 Sometimes one or more of these quantities contains extra parameters, and if so, you may need to subset them to make everything conformable.
 For a given formula and data, you can find out what is needed via colnames(model.matrix(formula, data)).
 (However, for an ordinal model, we expect the first ordinal.dim - 1 coefficients to replace (Intercept).
 And for a multivariate model, we expect coef to be a matrix with these row names, and vcov to have as many rows and columns as the total number of elements of coef.)

 The functions qdrg and emmobj are close cousins, in that they both produce emmGrid objects.
 When starting with summary statistics for an existing grid, emmobj is more useful, while qdrg is more useful when starting from a fitted model.